Priye-Ranjan/MERN/README.md

 # MERN
-This repo contains material related to MERN development
+This repo contains materials related to MERN development